maindolaamit/nima/Readme.md

    - **get_csv_df_with_max_rating** : To get the ava.csv DataFrame with max rating count field.

    - **get_tags_df** : To get the Pandas DataFrame on tags.txt.

+   - **load_data** : To get the Training, Validation and Testing DataFrame of total n sample size.
+It obtains the DataFrame from get_csv_df method and then split it using `sklearn.model_selection.train_test_spilt`